ucdavis/hpccf-docs/docs/hive/scheduling.md

 This is a very bad thing.
 Luckily there is a simple workaround.
 When written Quobyte, every `StdOut` and `StdErr` file needs to be unique per writer.
 This can easily be accomplished in sbatch files like this:

--   For a small job running on a single node, include the `%j` replacement pattern in the filename:
+-   For a small job running on a single node, include the `%J` replacement pattern in the filename:

     ```bash
-    #SBATCH --output=slurm-%j.out
+    #SBATCH --output=slurm-%J.out
-    #SBATCH --error=slurm-%j.err
+    #SBATCH --error=slurm-%J.err
     ```

 -   For an array job, include the `%A_%a` replacement patterns in the filename: